A luxurious stay in a Victorian lodge at one of Scotland's most celebrated rewilding initiatives.

 By air: The nearest airport is Inverness (45 miles) and we can offer a free pick up at 2.30pm on arrival day and drop off at 11am on departure day.

 Breakfast and evening meals will be taken within our accommodation and prepared by our resident chef.
 We offer home-cooked, wholesome food prepared with fresh, local ingredients.
-In the field, we take a picnic lunch and home-bakes.
-We might also squeeze in coffee and cake stops along the way!
-We can almost always accommodate specific dietary requirements - just tell us on the booking form and we’ll make sure we satisfy your needs.
+In the field we take a picnic lunch and home-bakes.
+We can almost always accommodate specific dietary requirements - just tell us on the booking form and we’ll make sure you get what you want.

 Wine is served with dinner and additional alcoholic drinks can be purchased directly from the lodge.

 All sites are accessible via a short walk but the terrain can be uneven and sometimes wet.
-You should generally be able to walk up to 1km, sometimes over uneven ground.
+You should generally be able to walk up to 3km, sometimes over uneven ground.

-Weather can be changeable and you should expect anything from warm, calm conditions to wind and rain.
-Temperatures are likely to range from 10c to 20c with the possibility of strong winds, especially at the coast.
+Weather can be extremely changeable, and you should expect anything from warm, calm conditions to wind and rain.
+Temperatures are likely to range from 0c to 12c with the possibility of strong winds.

-James is an award-winning nature photographer, filmmaker and guide with a passion for rewilding.
-He is one of the directors at SCOTLAND: The Big Picture and manages Rewilding Escapes.
-Here he enjoys taking small groups of people into spectacular locations, in search of amazing wildlife whilst exploring the potential for wilder landscapes.
+James is one of the directors at SCOTLAND: The Big Picture and is the Head of Rewilding Escapes.
+He is an award-winning nature photographer, filmmaker and guide with a passion for rewilding.
+He enjoys taking small groups of people to search for amazing wildlife in spectacular scenery, whilst exploring the potential for wilder landscapes.
 James is an advocate for ecotourism as one of the benefits of rewilding and has been guiding nature lovers and photographers across the Scottish Highlands for several years.

 Join James on the following retreats: